-Her husband, Aaron Desjardins, 38, was sentenced in March to life in prison without the possibility of parole after pleading guilty to first-degree murder and conspiracy charges.
-His sister, Michele Corson of Skowhegan, Maine, 44, pleaded guilty to conspiracy charges.
-She awaits sentencing.
+Her husband, 38-year-old Aaron Desjardins, was sentenced in March to life in prison without the possibility of parole after pleading guilty to first-degree murder and conspiracy.

-Prosecutors said Aaron Desjardins ambushed Warf in her employer's parking lot and forced her to drive to a concrete plant in Exeter, where he slit her throat, poured gasoline on her and set her ablaze.
+Prosecutors said Aaron Desjardins ambushed Warf in her employer's parking lot in March 2013 and forced her to drive to a vacant concrete plant in Exeter, where he slit her throat, poured gasoline on her and set her ablaze.
 They said his plan to kill her dated back to 2011, when she left him.